LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ---

 ## Conclusion
-We should experiment with marketing campaigns targeting women, people around the age of 50, people living in Madhya Pradesh and applying marketing campaigns in the 1st, 5th and 11th month of the year.
+We should experiment with marketing campaigns targeting people around the age of 40, as they exhibit high purchasing power and may be more receptive to retention efforts.
+We should also consider advertising directly to people living in Assam, where churn rates appear to be higher than in other states.
+Furthermore people with no children may churn more often due to different financial priorities and lifestyle flexibility, so offering special discounts or tailored incentives for them, could improve retention.
+Lastly data suggests that new subscriptions peak in the beginning of a new year, so strategic promotions during the December holiday season could help attract and retain customers.
-Based on our findings in these experiments, we should be able to narrow down the cause of the increasing churn rates.
+By conducting targeted experiments based on these insights, we should be able to refine our understanding of churn drivers and develop more effective customer retention strategies.